PranayChavhan/PranayChavhan/README.md

 # 👋 Hello, I'm Pranay Chavhan!

-I am a passionate self-taught **Full Stack Developer** and **Flutter** enthusiast from **India** 🇮🇳.
+I am a passionate self-taught **Full Stack Developer** and **AI** enthusiast from **India** 🇮🇳.
 I love building elegant interfaces and turning ideas into reality.
 With a keen eye for detail, I strive to deliver exceptional experiences, maintain clean architecture, and write high-quality code.

 ## 💻 Technologies and Tools

 Here are some of the languages and tools I work with:

-- **Flutter** 📱: I enjoy developing cross-platform mobile applications using Flutter.
-Its fast development cycle and beautiful UI capabilities make it a joy to work with.
 - **React.js** ⚛️: I have expertise in React.js, a popular JavaScript library for building user interfaces.
 Its component-based approach and virtual DOM make it efficient and flexible for creating dynamic web applications.
 - **Node.js** ⚡: I have hands-on experience with Node.js, a powerful JavaScript runtime environment.
 It allows me to build scalable and efficient server-side applications.
 - **Express.js** 🌐: I leverage Express.js, a minimalist web application framework for Node.js, to build robust APIs and handle server-side routing.